WildlifeSouth.com Photography Tips and Tools

 • Kentucky

-Kentucky Ornithological Society - birding sites - Popular locations for birding found in Kentucky.
+Kentucky Ornithological Society - birding sites - This page contains popular locations for birding found in Kentucky.

-Kentucky Ornithological Society Listserv - Allows one to subscribe and receive recent sighting information about Kentucky.
-Birds
+Kentucky Ornithological Society Listserv - This page allows one to subscribe and receive recent sighting information about Kentucky birds.

-Kentucky Ornithological Society - Various information associated with birds and birding in Kentucky.
+Kentucky Ornithological Society - This is the home page for the Kentucky Ornithological Society and contains various information associated with birds and birding in Kentucky.

 • North Carolina

 North Carolina Birding Trail - Information on birding locations specific to the 3 regional areas of North Carolina (Coast, Piedmont, and the Mountains).
-The 3 regions are broken down into a large series of individual pdfs for download.
-You'll need to click on the 'group maps and site information' link available on each separate regional page to access the information.
+The 3 regions are broken down into a series of individual pdfs for download.
+You'll need to click on the "Trails" link in the left frame and select a region you are interested in, then select the "group maps and site information" link available on each separate regional page to access the information.

-Carolina Bird Club - North Carolina Sites - Popular North Carolina birding sites.
+Carolina Bird Club - North Carolina Sites - This page includes popular North Carolina birding sites.
 Not much detailed information, just locations.
 Basically an ad for the Birding North Carolina book (which is a very worthy publication if you intend to bird in North Carolina).

 Carolina Birds Listserv - Allows one to subscribe and receive recent sighting information on birds in North and South Carolina.